pratyushjain99/Project4-pratyusj/README.md

 ## Task 1: Demonstrate Project Feasibility

-The goal of this task is to develop an idea for your application, and demonstrate the feasibility of using a 3rd party API and a database-as-a-service.
+The goal of this task is to develop an idea for your application and to demonstrate the feasibility of using a 3rd party API and a database-as-a-service.

-Start by researching and choosing a 3rd party API to use in Task 2.
-Be sure to read Task 2 carefully to see how you will use the API, and to understand what APIs cannot be used.
+**Start by researching and choosing a 3rd party API to use in Task 2.**  Be sure to read Task 2 carefully to see how you will use the API, and to understand what APIs cannot be used - see the "Banned APIs" section.

 To complete Task 1, you should satisfy the following requirements:

 **1. Fetch data from a 3rd party API**
 a.
-Create a simple Java application that will make a request to the API and receive structured JSON or XML data.
+Create a simple Java application that will make a request to the API that you'll use in Task 2 and receive structured JSON or XML data.
 b.
 Extract some piece of data and print it to the console.

 **2. Write and read data to MongoDB Atlas**